Introduction to Entity-Relationship Model

 The entity is considered as a real-world object which can be anything like any object which can be identified easily.
 For example, in an employee database, employee details, location, contact details can be considered as entities of an employee database.
 All type of entities has some attributes or the properties which will help to give the proper idea of the entity.
 The entity set can be considered as a collection of similar types of entities.
 In the entity set, there can be some entities exist which can contain similar type of values.
 For example, the employee set will contain information from all employees.
 The entity set does not require to be disjoint.

-1. Simple attribute: The simple attribute can be considered as atomic values that can’t be further segregated.
-For example- the employee phone number cannot be further segregate to some other attribute.
+- Simple attribute: The simple attribute can be considered as atomic values that can’t be further segregated.
+For example, the employee phone number cannot be further segregate to some other attribute.

-4. Single value attribute: The single attribute contains a single value.
-For example -the security number.
+- Single value attribute: The single attribute contains a single value.
+For example, the security number.

-5. Multi-value attribute: The multi-value attribute means the attribute which contains more than value.
+- Multi value attribute: The multi value attribute means the attribute which contains more than value.
 For example, the employee can have more than one email id and phone number.

 The relationship is another type of component of the ER diagram which is used to show the dependency among the entities of the database.
 In the ER diagram, the relationship is represented by a diamond-shaped box.
 All the relationship which exist between the entities is connected by a line which shows in the ER diagram.

-There are different type of relationship which are discussed below:
+There are different types of relationship which are given below:

-AS discussed, the ER diagram is considered as a blueprint of the database it contains all the necessary details of the database.
-The entities are considered as tables of a database, attributes are considered as columns of tables and tuples are considered as rows of tables.
+As seen, the ER diagram is considered as a blueprint of the database it contains all the necessary details of the database.
+The entities are considered as tables of a database, attributes are considered as columns of tables, and tuples are considered as rows of tables.
 And in between entities there is some relationship that exists which makes a complete relational database.

-This is a guide to the Entity-Relationship Model.
-Here we discuss the introduction, why we use the entity diagram and components of the ER model.
+This is a guide to Entity-Relationship Model.
+Here we discuss the introduction, why we use the entity diagram and components of the Entity-Relationship Model.
 You can also go through our other related articles to learn more–